Scenic view of a lake surrounded by autumnal hills and forested mountains under a partly cloudy sky in the Scottish Highlands.

 1: Check the weather.
 Take a look at Mountain Forecast and Mountain Weather Information Service before you head out.
 The weather can be surprisingly different as you get higher up the Munro, and it’s always good to be prepared.

 2: Know what to do if things go wrong.
-If you are lost or have an injury, dial 999 and ask for the police who’ll decide if you need assistance from the Scottish Mountain Rescue Service.
+If you are lost or have an injury, dial 999 or 112, ask for the police, then ask for Mountain Rescue.
 Make sure you take a look at their advice on when to call before you set off.

 Graphic of a house